Alcorn State Braves football: NCAA Division I FCS

 The Braves have appeared in the I-AA/FCS playoffs three times with an overall record of 0–3.

 NCAA Division II

 The Braves appeared in the Division II playoffs one time, with an overall record of 0–1.

-Rivalry games
+Rivalry game

-The Alcorn State Braves take on the Jackson State Tigers in the Soul Bowl.
-The rivalry was previously named the Capital City Classic, but Alcorn ended the Classic in 2012 so that it could be brought to Lorman.
+The Alcorn State Braves biggest rival is against the Jackson State Tigers in the Soul Bowl.
+The rivalry was previously named the Capital City Classic, but Alcorn ended the Classic in 2012 so that it could be brought back to Lorman, Mississippi.